 All enrolled UC Berkeley undergraduate students, in any major or undeclared, are eligible.

-When someone dies at an early age, as Matt did, he leaves many things unfinished.
-When he died, at age 45, Matt was still in the middle of shaping the future of the University’s Office of Public Affairs.
+When Matthew Lyon died at age 45, he was still in the middle of shaping the future of the University’s Office of Public Affairs.
 He was drawing.
 He was writing a book.
 And one joint project — the project in which he took the greatest pleasure — was the raising of his daughter, Zoe.

 Photography was something he had loved since childhood.
 As a teenager, he carried his camera with him everywhere.
 He developed his own film and made his own prints.
 Everyone and everything was a potential subject.
 He was as adept at portraits — especially self portraits — as he was at landscapes.
 He loved to experiment.
 And he had an eye for unlikely subjects — doorknobs, cornices, puddles.
 For a period in his 30s, he photographed nothing but freeway underpasses and overpasses.
 Unlike many people who outgrow their childhood hobbies, Matt stuck with his.
 When he became a father, he turned his lens to documenting Zoe’s life.
 Every photo he took of her was, in its way, a piece of art.